syntaxwhisper/music-library-guide/README.md

 If an album contains tracks by multiple artists, the compilation flag and Album Artist metadata help ensure that the release is displayed as a single album rather than being fragmented into separate artist entries.

+### MusicBrainz Identifiers

+When Picard tags an album, it writes a set of MusicBrainz identifiers into the file tags alongside the standard metadata fields.
+These include tags such as `MUSICBRAINZ_ALBUMID`, `MUSICBRAINZ_ARTISTID`, and `MUSICBRAINZ_TRACKID`.

+These identifiers are invisible during normal playback but serve an important practical function.

+When you load an already-tagged file back into Picard (for example, to add a missing track to an album already in the library, or to recalculate ReplayGain) Picard reads the MusicBrainz Album ID and immediately recognises which release the file belongs to.
+The file appears directly in the right-hand pane, already matched to the correct release, without requiring a new search or manual identification.

+Without these identifiers, Picard would need to perform acoustic fingerprinting or text matching to identify the release again, which is slower and occasionally produces incorrect matches.

+For this reason, it is worth treating MusicBrainz identifiers as part of the essential metadata of a well-maintained library.
+They are written automatically by Picard and require no manual intervention, but they should not be stripped by any tag-cleaning operation.

 ## Trust the Metadata, Not the Folder Structure

 One of the recurring themes throughout this guide is that folders can be misleading.